baron1922/IOFT/readme.md

 ## Usage

-The output pins can power a small LED but not much more.
+The output pins can power a small LED but that's about it.

 Format: ![Alt Text](images/led-red.jpg)

 ---